 Middle Tennessee College and Addiction Recovery Facility Join Forces To Offer College Credit for Completing Treatment

-Williamson College is teaming up with Spring 2 Life Recovery to offer useable college credits in exchange for completion of the recovery program curriculum.
-The agreement will be signed on October 1st, 2019, and go into effect next year.
+Williamson College has partnered with Spring 2 Life Recovery to offer useable college credits in exchange for completion of the recovery program curriculum.
+The agreement was signed on October 1st, 2019, and is in affect as of January 2020.

 This partnership is the first of its kind, but hopefully not the last.